MileHacker Logo

 Visa Types and Application Processes

 B-2 Tourist Visa: Citizens of countries not participating in the Visa Waiver Program apply for a B-2 tourist visa.
-This process involves completing an online application (DS-160), paying a fee, and attending an interview at a U.S. Embassy or consulate in your home country.
-The purpose of your visit must be tourism or leisure.
-Processing times vary, so apply well in advance of your planned travel dates.
+This process involves completing a digital application (DS-160), paying a fee, and being present at an interview at a U.S. Embassy or consulate in your home country.
+The intention of your visit must be tourism or leisure.
+The time it takes is not always the same, so apply long before of your planned travel dates.

 VisaHQ